 Dr. Haffty is also a leader in national clinical trials.
 He has coauthored a number of national clinical trials papers in high impact journals.
 He is currently co-investigator on several national clinical trials through the NRG and Alliance cooperative groups.
 He has published more than 350 peer-reviewed articles, 30 book chapters, and numerous editorials and letters.
 He is consistently listed as one of the country's leading physicians and best doctors through national registries.

 In addition to a busy clinical practice, Dr. Haffty has served on numerous national committees related to research and education in breast cancer and radiation oncology.
 He is a Past President of the American Radium Society, past Chairman of the Residency Review Committee in Radiation Oncology, past President of the American Board of Radiology, and past President of ASTRO.
 He recently was elected to the RSNA Board of Directors as the Science Liaison.
 He is currently an Associate Editor of the Journal of Clinical Oncology and serves as Chairman of the Board of ASTRO.
-He recently served as Interim Director, Rutgers Cancer Institute of New Jersey before being named Chief of Staff.
+He recently served as Interim Director, Rutgers Cancer Institute before being named Chief of Staff.